Garnet Coleman: Political positions

 Coleman, in regards to the Third Ward, expressed his opposition to gentrification and a desire to keep the original residents in the neighborhood.
 Coleman had some control over the Midtown Tax Increment Financing District, which bought land in the Third Ward and enacted deeds restricting what may be done with the land, so that the land could indefinitely be used to house low income residents.
 In 2009, Coleman said "We learned a lot from the debacle in the Fourth Ward.
 So it would be stupid not to respond to the negative byproducts of rapid development.
 We want to find people who will make this community better by becoming part of its fabric, not by changing its fabric."
 In regards to the Fourth Ward in 2009, Coleman said that it cannot recapture the sense of community that it used to have.
 Coleman added "the residents got pushed to the suburbs, and the businesses got wiped away."

+Personal life and death

+Coleman was diagnosed with bipolar disorder after periods of depression beginning when he was 16.

+Garnet Coleman died on September 23, 2026, at the age of 65.